superg/redumper/README.md

 While there is some GENERIC drive support implemented, GENERIC drives often will not provide a perfect dump due to drive firmware limitations.
 Feel free to use this functionality at your leisure but at the moment I don't have bandwidth for supporting such cases, you're on your own.

 ## Good Drives Technical
-D8 and BE/CDDA read opcodes are supported using the compatible drives (PLEXTOR and LG/ASUS/LITE-ON respectively).
+D8 and BE CDDA read opcodes are supported using the compatible drives (PLEXTOR and LG/ASUS/LITE-ON respectively).
 Everything, including data tracks, is read as audio.
 On an initial dump pass, each sector is dumped from start to end in a linear fashion.
 Known slow sectors such as multisession gaps (session Lead-in area) are skipped.
 Dumper never seeks back and a great care is exercised not to put an excessive wear on the drive.
 If drive is a good PLEXTOR, session lead-in will be read using negative LBA range.
 Several lead-in read attempts are made to ensure data integrity.
 Sometimes it's possible to capture other session lead-in but there is no direct control of it.
 Good LG/ASUS/LITE-ON can natively read ~135 out of 150 pre-gap sectors, this is usually enough for 99% of the discs.
 Very rarely, there is some non zero data in early lead-in sectors (TOC area).
 Such drives are unable to extract this data and PLEXTOR is needed.
 Good PLEXTOR can read ~100 lead-out sectors.
 Good LG/ASUS/LITE-ON have lead-out sectors locked but these drives usually have cache read opcode that is used to extract available lead-out sectors.
 Finally, ASUS BW-16D1HT flashed with RibShark custom 3.10 firmware has fully unlocked lead-out.
 All these cases are supported.